Welcome to the ATOP home page

-Atop is an ASCII full-screen performance monitor that is capable of
+Atop is an ASCII full-screen performance monitor for Linux that is capable of

 reporting the activity of all processes (even if processes have finished